Alpha Flight: Marvel Zombies

-A zombified version of Alpha Flight (consisting of Guardian, Northstar, Aurora, Sasquatch, Puck, and Snowbird) appeared in the first issue of Marvel Zombies: Dead Days, attacking the X-Men at the Xavier Institute for Gifted Youngsters, and killing Professor X in the process.
-They are later killed by Magneto, who uses his powers to make various metallic objects pierce their brains.
+An alternate universe iteration of Alpha Flight appears in Marvel Zombies: Dead Days, consisting of Guardian, Northstar, Aurora, Sasquatch, Puck, and Snowbird.
+After being converted into zombies, the group is killed by Magneto, who uses his powers to make various metallic objects pierce their brains.

 Old Man Logan

-In Old Man Logan vol. 2 #17, Logan is shown a vision of the dead Alpha Flight (consisting of Guardian, Northstar, Aurora, Sasquatch, Puck and Snowbird) by a young Jean Grey.
+An alternate universe iteration of Alpha Flight appears in Old Man Logan #17, consisting of Guardian, Northstar, Aurora, Sasquatch, Puck and Snowbird.